allanglen/c172-flight-sim-panel/README.md

 ### Trim Wheel

 Work in progress.
 This will "hang" below the panel and will also house the fuel selector valve and fuel cut-off switch.
 The height of my desk doesn't allow the fuel selector valve to be floor-mounted like it normally would be so I will be making some compromises on layout here.

-### Avionics

-Work in progress.
-I'm planning on building out a fully simulated avionics stack to match that found in the X-Plane default Cessna 172.
-I plan on making the avionics modular so that I can swap out various configurations later.

 ## Input/Output